Zum Inhalt

 Select Dashboard in CCM19

-Log in to your CCM19 tool and look for the item "Integrate CCM19 into your site" on the dashboard.
+Log in to your CCM19 tool and look for the section "Integrate CCM19 into your site" on the dashboard.
 The code-snippet for your CCM19 installation is stored there.

 CCM19DashboardSnippet.png